Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 2026Sep16, join a wonderful wedding in WenZhou, Zhejiang.
-The
+The bride is a Certified Public Accountant, her major is law, and give me some advice about BP.
+Before give it to investors, share the BP to her is a better idea.

 Aug29, the calculator has only 3 functions, price comparment, comment checking, personal shopping list.